Single-Peaked Consistency for Weak Orders Is Easy: Results

+If $V$ is single-plateaued with respect to an axis $A$ then by Lemma~\ref{lem:plat} we know that no $v \in V$ contains a v-valley with respect to $A$ and no $v \in V$ contains a nonpeak plateau with respect to $A$.
+When the columns of the matrix $X$ are permuted to correspond to the axis $A$ no row will contain the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$ since this would correspond to a preference order that strictly decreases and then strictly increases along the axis $A$ (a v-valley) or it would correspond to a preference order that has two candidates ranked indifferent appearing on the same side of its peak (a nonpeak plateau).
+Therefore $X$ has the consecutive ones property.

+If $V$ is not single-plateaued then we know from Lemma~\ref{lem:plat} that for every possible axis there exists a preference order $v \in V$ such that $v$ contains a v-valley or $v$ contains a nonpeak plateau with respect to that axis.
+So every permutation of the columns of $X$ will correspond to an axis where a preference order has a v-valley or a nonpeak plateau.
+As stated in the other direction, the presence of a v-valley or a nonpeak plateau corresponds to a row containing the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$.
+Therefore $X$ does not have the consecutive ones property.~\end{proofs} \begin{corollary} Single-plateaued consistency for weak orders is in $\p$. \end{corollary}

-\section{Single-Peaked Consistency}
+\subsection{Single-Peaked Consistency}

-We now present the strongest domain restriction on weak orders that we examine, single-peaked preferences.
-A preference order is single-peaked with respect to an axis $A$ if it is \emph{strictly} increasing to a peak and then \emph{strictly} decreasing with respect $A$.
-So we again use the v-valley substructure.
-However, even if no preference order has a v-valley with respect to a given axis it may not be single-peaked because it is indifferent between two candidates on the same side of its peak or has more than one most preferred candidate.
-The first condition can be handled with the nonpeak plateau substructure used in Section~\ref{sec:splat}, but the second condition requires us to view any plateau as a forbidden substructure, not just nonpeak plateaus. \begin{definition} A preference order $v$ over a candidate set $C$ contains a \emph{plateau} with respect to an axis $A$ if and only if there exist distinct candidates $a,b \in C$ such that $a$ and $b$ are adjacent in $A$ and $a \sim b$ in $v$. \end{definition} We can now use the plateau substructure and the v-valley substructure to state the following lemma. \begin{lemma} Let $V$ be a preference profile of weak orders. $V$ is single-peaked with respect to an axis $A$ if and only if no preference order $v \in V$ contains a v-valley or a plateau with respect to $A$. \end{lemma}
+We now present our results for the strongest domain restriction on weak orders that we examine, single-peaked preferences.
+Recall that a preference order is single-peaked with respect to an axis $A$ if it is strictly increasing to a single most preferred candidate (peak) and then strictly decreasing with respect to $A$.
+So we again use the v-valley substructure, but like the previous case of single-plateaued preferences we need an additional substructure.
+Even if no preference order has a v-valley with respect to $A$ it may not be single-peaked because it is indifferent between two candidates on the same side of its peak or has more than one most preferred candidate.

+We can handle the first condition just mentioned with the nonpeak plateau substructure used in Section~\ref{sec:splat}, but the second condition requires us to view \emph{any} plateau as a forbidden substructure.

+\begin{definition} A preference order $v$ over a candidate set $C$ contains a \emph{plateau} with respect to an axis $A$ if there exist candidates $a,b \in C$ such that $a$ and $b$ are adjacent in $A$ and $(a \sim b)$ in $v$. \end{definition}

+We can now use the plateau substructure and the v-valley substructure to state the following lemma.

+\begin{lemma} Let $V$ be a preference profile of weak orders. $V$ is single-peaked with respect to an axis $A$ if and only if no preference order $v \in V$ contains a v-valley with respect to $A$ and no preference order $v \in V$ contains a plateau with respect to $A$. \end{lemma}

+\begin{proofs} Let $C$ be a candidate set, $V$ be a preference profile of weak orders, and $A$ be an axis.